yiisoft/error-handler/README.md

 - PSR-15 middleware for catching unhandled errors.
 - PSR-15 middleware for mapping certain exceptions to custom responses.
 - Production and debug modes.
+- Debug mode displays details, stacktrace, has dark and light themes and handy buttons to search for error without typing.
 - Takes PHP settings into account.
 - Handles out of memory errors, fatals, warnings, notices and exceptions.
 - Can use any PSR-3 compatible logger for error logging.